-Assassin’s Creed: Rebellion is a brilliant mobile strategy-RPG from Ubisoft Entertainment.
+Assassin’s Creed: Rebellion is a brilliant mobile strategy-RPG from Ubisoft Entertainment, creators of popular games, such as Hungry Shark World, The Mighty Quest for Epic Loot and the latest – Tom Clancy’s Elite Squad.
 The game lets you collect heroes from the AC universe and build your own team of assassin’s to fight the Templars.
 It has more than forty characters and each hero has a unique set of skills.
 Some are adept in lock-picking and disarming traps, others can sneak up an enemy to eliminate him or hide in plain sight to avoid foes.
 You will also be able to recruit and train swift-moving heroes and characters that can heal others.

 Assassin’s Creed: Rebellion also lets you setup your HQ.
 You can build new rooms to train your heroes, craft weapons for them, generate gold and Intel, research to compile codex and regenerate hero HP.
 Each room bestows certain benefits to your heroes and the brotherhood.